powerfulbean/mTRFpy/docs/basics.rst

 .. image:: images/evo.png

-The plot shows each channel's TRF for one spectral band as well as the distribution of TRF weights across the scalp at different points in time.
+The scalp topographies show the spatial pattern of TRF weights at specific points in time which can be informative of the underlying neural generators.

 .. [#f1] Crosse, M. J., Di Liberto, G. M., Bednar, A., & Lalor, E. C. (2016).
 The multivariate temporal response function (mTRF) toolbox: a MATLAB toolbox for relating neural signals to continuous stimuli.
 Frontiers in human neuroscience, 10, 604.
-.. [#f2] Kohavi, R. (1995, August).
+.. [#f2] Kohavi, R. (1995).
 A study of cross-validation and bootstrap for accuracy estimation and model selection.
 In Ijcai (Vol. 14, No. 2, pp. 1137-1145).
 .. [#f3] Haufe, S., Meinecke, F., Görgen, K., Dähne, S., Haynes, J. D., Blankertz, B., & Bießmann, F. (2014).
 On the interpretation of weight vectors of linear models in multivariate neuroimaging.
 Neuroimage, 87, 96-110.